 - Visitor Recordings allow you to watch actual “footage” of your visitors interacting with your website.
 By seeing where people click, tap, and move the mouse, you can quickly identify any usability issues and address them accordingly.

 - Form Analysis' show you how often your forms are completed, which fields take too much time to fill out, which ones are left blank, and help illustrate why a visitor abandoned your form.

 Conclusion: Directing Your Company Towards Success

-With this information, you’ll be better equipped to begin the process of marketing and sales alignment within your organization.
-You’ll find that this form of collaboration results in improved sales enablement, more open and transparent communication, and an overall increase in productivity and satisfaction.
+With this information, you'll be better equipped to begin the process of sales and marketing alignment within your organization.
+You'll find that this form of collaboration results in improved sales enablement, more open and transparent communication, and an overall increase in productivity and satisfaction.
 The last step in the process is to motivate your sales team to use these tools consistently and to keep both departments engaged and bought into these improved processes.